drupal-modules/dtools/wsod/README.txt

 2. My .../wsod_emergency.php page is empty.
    That's mean there is no any WSOD (White Screen of Death detected) on default page.
    - go again to your default page (like http://www.example.com/) and make sure that WSOD is still there
-   - if your WSOD is on specified path, try to add ?path argument into your URL (Example: wsod_emergency.php?path=forum) If you sure that there is still WSOD, so the problem can be not related to Drupal:
+   - if your WSOD is on specified path, try to add ?q argument into your URL (Example: wsod_emergency.php?q=forum) If you sure that there is still WSOD, so the problem can be not related to Drupal:
    - check your php.log for fatal errors
    - test if your web server is running correctly (Example: http://example.com/UPGRADE.txt)